 To estimate how much punch a recipe will make, you may need to do some math.

-- Most punch recipes are written in ounces and it is important to remember that there are 128 ounces in 1 gallon.
+- Most punch recipes are written in ounces.
+There are 128 ounces in 1 gallon.

 - Add up all of the ingredients and you should have an estimate of the total volume.

-- Once you have this information, you can easily customize any punch recipe to fit your particular party.
+- Once you have this information, customize any punch recipe to fit your particular party.